Enkidu-Chains/Ultimate-English-Irregular-Conjugation/README.md

 ![Infinitive Part of Notes](images/Infinitive%20Part%20of%20Notes.png)

-- The infinitive form of the verb — here, *`break`* — is also a link to the Cambrige Dictionary with the definition in English.
+- The infinitive form of the verb — here, *`break`* — is also a link to the Cambridge Dictionary with the definition in English.
 - Second comes the reading — here, *`[bɹɛ́jk]`*  —, the source of the reading for word is [Cube Dictionary](http://cube.elte.hu/)
 - The last part is the translation, by default to Ukrainian — here, розбити, зламати —, I used [DeepL](https://www.deepl.com/translator) and [Google](https://translate.google.com/) Translators, and my own knowledge.